-For people with severe chronic, and unpredictable symptoms stemming from a mental health condition having a reliable, trustworthy, and rational point person is critical.
+For people with severe, chronic, and unpredictable symptoms stemming from a mental health condition, having a reliable, trustworthy, and rational point person is critical.
 A point person can be anyone on your treatment team.
-That is to say, a point person can be your therapist, friend, family member, psychiatrist or case manager.
+That is to say, a point person can be your therapist, friend, family member, psychiatrist, or case manager.

 It doesn’t matter which role they are assigned to on your team.
 Good leaders aren’t dependent on them being clinical savvy or their ability to carry out complex case management.
 Instead, good leaders take on responsibility, own their mistakes, reap the benefits of reflecting on learning moments, and are passionate in their approach to the helping process.

-My first clinical supervisor would remind of this ethical and without question moral underpinnings of providing therapy or other services, in mental health treatment settings.
+My first clinical supervisor would remind me of these ethical and, without question, moral underpinnings of providing therapy or other services in mental health treatment settings.
 Indeed, these ethical and moral questions from my supervisor became even more frequent when I would allow other clinicians to take the lead in certain cases, instead of taking on the leadership role myself.

-Patients need to believe in their therapists to help them make the right decision – there are undeniably times, when people with certain mental health diagnoses, experience symptoms which interfere with good decision making, and in many cases, are appointed lawyers, and health proxy, in advance of losing capacity to make the right treatment decisions for their ongoing care.
+Patients need to believe in their therapists to help them make the right decision – there are undeniably times when people with certain mental health diagnoses experience symptoms that interfere with good decision-making, and in many cases, are appointed lawyers and health proxy, in advance of losing the capacity to make the right treatment decisions for their ongoing care.

 This should always incorporate the general housing arrangements already in place to get a complete picture and direct treatment moving forward.
 Thus, being a leader means not only knowing the immediate mental status of their patients, but also, in clear terms, how stable the patient is in the larger clinical picture to ensure the health of their patients continues to prevail over their symptoms.

 Max E. Guttman, LCSW is a psychotherapist and owner of Recovery Now, a mental health private practice in New York City.